 How to Report 1099 Income

-Note: We're not experts and we recommend doing your own research and consulting a tax professional if you have any looming questions about reporting 1099 income.
+Note: We’re not tax experts.
+Always do your own research and consult a qualified professional if you have questions.

 Bottom Line